 When an Estate Tax Return Is Required

 If you’re a New Jersey resident and leave assets with a gross value of more than $675,000, the executor of your estate will have to file a New Jersey estate tax return.
-(Federal estate tax returns are required only for estates of more than $5.25 million in 2013.)
+(Federal estate tax returns are required only for estates of more than $5.34 million for deaths in 2014.)
 The New Jersey estate tax does not apply to nonresidents, even if they own valuable New Jersey real estate or other property.

 The value of your gross estate is calculated by adding up all of the assets you own at death, including:

 - Vehicles and other items of personal property